MRRazvi/blockchain-development/README.md

 Blockchain is future of development, it provides downtime free, censorship free, fraud free system so you can easily build any application where trust is one of the big issue.

-Now a days internet is place of earning not mainly for information, so any application where you need trust, blockchain can be a option.

 ## Prerequisites
 - Frontend
   - HTML